 Finding value in CFP national title lookahead lines

-As everyone gets ready for the College Football Playoff later tonight, we wanted to take an early look at the four potential national championship matchups (just in case you wanted to lay down some money on the lookahead lines that you can find on 5Dimes for each).
+As everyone gets ready for the College Football Playoff later tonight, we wanted to take an early look at the four potential national championship matchups.

 Advanced statistics updated following the conclusion of the college football regular season from Football Outsiders.